-Starting from 1 January 2022 and until 31 December 2032, Dexia relies on a prolonged guarantee scheme that is similar to the original scheme.
-It is now provided by the governments of Belgium and France in the proportions of 53% and 47% with a ceiling of \in 75 billion.
+Dexia funds the wind-down of its assets through state-guaranteed debt and secured funding and no longer relies on central bank funding.
+Dexia relies on a prolonged guarantee scheme that runs until 31 December 2032; it is provided by the governments of Belgium and France in the proportions of 53% and 47% with a ceiling of €75 billion.
 This provides the bank with reasonable room to absorb potential strain that may result from an increase in collateral posting needs on hedging derivatives or higher haircuts imposed in repo transactions.

 Dexia's funding needs have continued to decrease with the accelerated wind-down of the asset portfolio since 2019.
-As of December 2021, the outstanding balance of guaranteed debt amounted to €48 billion, down from €55 billion as of December 2020.
-Guaranteed debt currently represents close to 78% of Dexia group's funding sources.
-The bank's funding needs further reduced since the beginning of 2022 as the amount of collateral posted on derivative transactions materially decreased as a result of the hike in interest rates.
-This trend will likely continue over the coming months.
-At the same time, the pace of the decrease in the asset portfolio will slow down because the asset reduction programme implemented over the past two years is close to being completed.
+As of December 2022, the outstanding balance of guaranteed debt amounted to €38 billion, down from €48 billion as of December 2021.
+Guaranteed debt currently represents close to 84% of Dexia group's funding sources (Exhibit 6).
+The bank's funding needs further reduced during 2022 as the amount of collateral posted on derivative transactions materially decreased as a result of the hike in interest rates.
+At the same time, the pace of the decrease in the asset portfolio will slow down because the asset reduction programme has been completed.